Dr Christophe Fricker

 Research interests

-I was, from 2010 to 2018, a founding partner at Nimirum, a research and consultancy firm tracking the language of socio-economic change and consumer biographies.
-I was responsible for around 300 completed projects, enabling over 100 clients across multiple industries to sharpen their profile, win a record number of bids, base strategic decisions on a secure footing, and increase revenue.
-I was also in charge of recruiting, training, and deploying researchers in 65 countries, and for Nimirum’s research methods portfolio.
-Many of the projects carried out at Nimirum serve as proof that a sense of individual agency, business success and linguistic competency can be brought into close alignment.
+From 2010 to 2018, I was a Founding Partner of Nimirum, a research and consultancy firm analysing socio-economic change and consumer biographies.
+I was responsible for around 300 completed projects, enabling over 100 clients in retail and comminication to sharpen their profile, win a record number of bids, base strategic decisions on a secure footing and increase revenue.
+As Head of Research, I recruited, briefed and deployed researchers in 65 countries and looked after Nimirum’s research methods portfolio.

 Projects and supervisions